-The transportation analysis provides a detailed and dynamic overview of the current and future state of the area's transportation network.
-By addressing the diverse needs of all users-drivers, transit riders, pedestrians, cyclists, and freight operators-the Area Plans aim to create a balanced, efficient, safer, and forward-thinking transportation system that supports the region's growth and enhances the quality of life for its residents and visitors alike.
+The transportation analysis provides a detailed and dynamic overview of the current and future state of the Area's transportation network.
+By addressing the diverse needs of all users-drivers, transit riders, pedestrians, cyclists, and freight operators-the Area Plans aim to create a balanced, efficient, and forward-thinking transportation system that supports the region's growth and enhances the quality of life for its residents.